xavierbox/Deep-Learning-Uncertainty/docs/README.md

     ...
 ```

-This is called in the few first cells of the notebook
+This is called near the top of the notebook

 ```python
 data_raw = EclipseFileParser.PetrelEclipseKeywords_to_pandas( data_file );